MelinaAH/accessible-website/README.md

 Headings are used correctly to create a logical document structure, making it easier for screen reader users to navigate and understand the relationship between different sections.

 **Landmarks and Semantic Elements:**
 Landmarks and semantic elements are used to enhance the user experience for those who use screen readers.
 They make the document’s structure logical, understandable, and easier to navigate.
-Semantic elements, such as <article>, <nav>, and <footer>, provide meaningful context to the content, unlike generic <div> tags, which don’t convey any specific meaning.
+Semantic elements, such as "<article>", <nav>, and <footer>, provide meaningful context to the content, unlike generic <div> tags, which don’t convey any specific meaning.
 Unlike semantic elements, <div> tags lack built-in accessibility features, making it harder for assistive technologies to interpret the content.

 **Colour Contrast:**
 The colour contrast is at least 4.5:1, which is the required ratio for accessibility.
 Sufficient colour contrast makes the content accessible for people with low vision and other vision impairments.